-AEW decided to pull match from Dynamite next week between Shawn Spears and Clutch Adams.
+AEW decided to pull a match from Dynamite next week between Shawn Spears and Clutch Adams.
 This match was nixed due to tweets that Adams made in 2013 that consisted of homophobic and racist language.

 Adams deleted his Twitter account, but he released a statement on the matter.
 He apologized for the statements he made in 2013.
 He stated that he thought he was using slang for being close friends with someone and didn’t realize the negative connotations.